4 Day Vienna Itinerary: Can’t Miss Spots In The City

 Lunch: For lunch, you can either grab a quick bite at the Naschmarkt, which is nearby, or enjoy a cozy café meal in the Innere Stadt (city center).
 Consider trying a local café like Café Sacher to sample the famous Sacher Torte, if you haven’t already… or just want more!

 After lunch, head to the Belvedere Palace, a beautiful Baroque-style palace that houses a massive collection of art.
 The highlight is Gustav Klimt’s The Kiss, one of the most iconic works in Vienna.
 The gardens surrounding the palace are a great place for a walk as well.
+Even if you are not a huge art person, Belvedere is worth visiting for The Kiss alone, and the palace grounds are worth spending some extra time exploring.

 Day 4: Stadtpark & Shopping in Kärntnertor Theater Area